LarryThePharmacologist/shotgun-patchSCP/README.md

 - Example output plots

 ## Data Availability
-Raw and processed mass spectrometry data are available in PRIDE (accession: to be added).
+Raw and processed mass spectrometry data can be found using the MassIVE dataset identifier MSV000099156 and ProteomeXchange dataset identifier PXD068359.
 Supplementary tables S1–S3 are provided with the manuscript.

 ## Usage
 Open R and run the scripts directly (e.g., `source("fig2_Cm_vs_IDs.R")`).
 Scripts are annotated with input file paths and parameters.